SamBurgess93/GamerHub/README.md

 1. Be able to see all the games.
 2. Be able to see all the reviews.
 3. Be able to see all the users.
-4. Be able to edit all games.
+4. Be able to create new genres.
-5. Be able to edit all the reviews.
+5. Be able to edit all the genres.
-6. Be able to edit all the users.
-7. Be able to delete all the reviews.
-8. Be able to delete all the games.
-9. Be able to delete all the profiles.
+6. Be able to delete all the genres.
+7.

 ### Development Planes